mtrevisan/Boxon/README.md

 #### parameters
  - `condition`: The SpEL expression that determines if this field has to be read.
- - `match`: a string/regex/SpEl expression that is used as an expected value.
  - `validator`: the Class of a validator (applied BEFORE the converter).
  - `converter`: the converter used to convert the read value into the value that is assigned to the annotated variable.
  - `selectConverterFrom`: the selection from which to choose the converter to apply (the `converter` parameter can be used as a default converter whenever no converters are selected from this parameter).